shivs077/innoloft/README.md

 ## Made with React + Vite

-This product build using React + Vite
+This product is built using React + Vite